 1. Use receipt scanning apps that pay you free cash when you take a picture of your store receipt.
 All of these apps are 100% free, and you can earn anywhere from $.25 cents to $5 off of your next purchase.
 Some of these apps even pay you to shop online.
 Here’s a list of a few of our favorites:

-- Ibotta ($10 bonus when you sign-up using promo code qFTVA and scan your first receipt)
+- Ibotta ($10 bonus when you sign-up and claim your first offer)

 - Shopkick (250 point sign-up bonus: get paid to scan receipts, shop online, walk into stores, link your card and more)

 - Fetch Rewards ($1.50 bonus when you sign-up using promo code HH3MN)

 2. Link your debit or credit card with Drop and automatically get cash back on your purchases.
 When you sign-up, select from a list of 5 retailers.
 Use your linked debit/credit card at these retailers and earn free points that can be used to cash out for free gift cards.
 This is one of the easiest methods on the list.
 Get a $1 bonus when you link your first card.

 We might not consider Halloween to be one of the “big money” holidays because it’s not a gift-giving holiday like Christmas or Valentine’s Day.
 But Americans spent $8.4 billion on Halloween in 2016.
 You might be thinking, “That’s a lot of nasty candy corn!”

 But Halloween is different now; it’s big business.
 When I was a kid we cut eye, nose, and mouth holes in an old white sheet as a ghost costume, we used a pillowcase to hold our loot, our decorations were whatever construction paper masterpiece we’d made that week in school, and my parents handed out mini candy bars.